Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/BAQME.md

 | Correct PROW?               | ✅
 | All NL data?                | ✅
 | Includes vehicle type?      | ❌
-| Accuracy number of trips    | Δ = 12% (March 2021)

 Status: 🟡 Usable though needs improvement

-### Explanation

-- The data feed uses one of the supported standards 👍
-- The feed is updated frequently 👍
-- BAQME does not offer 'vehicle type' in their data feed yet

-The Dashboard Deelmobiliteit includes +12% more trips than BAQME reported for the periode of March 10th - March 20th 2021.
-This is not perfect, though the analysis was done for a small data set.
-We keep improving this.

-The current status is 'usable though needs improvement'.
-As soon as vehicle type is added, the status will be 🟢 Perfect!

 ## Improvements to make